Steveiwonder/WSM/README.md

 WSM is a service for monitoring different aspects of a Windows server and alerting when certain conditions are met.

 ### What can WSM monitor?
-See [Health Check Types](#health-check-types) for more detail but in a nutshell processes, ports, docker containers and disk space for now.
+See [Health Check Types](#health-check-types) for more detail but in a nutshell processes, ports, docker containers and disk space & http request for now.

 ### Why?
 I had a server which ran lots of different services, Plex, Game services, VPN, DNS and a bunch of docker containers and something would periodically fail, I wouldn't usually find this out until someone using one of the versions let me know.
 I wanted a tool that was free, and super easy to set up but couldn't find one that did everything I wanted, also I like coding so figured it was a good candidate for a project, 3 days later WSM was born.